ryjm/habitrpg.el/README.md

 Quick hack to integrate org-mode and habitrpg.
 Very much a work in progress.
 Adds a task to habitrpg.com after a TODO state change in org-mode or by calling the function `habitrpg-add`.

-Tag (in org-mode) your habits and dailys with `hrpghabit`, `hrpgdaily`, and `hrpgreward` to get them in the right category.
+Tag (in org-mode) your habits and dailys with `hrpghabit`, `hrpgdaily`, and `hrpgreward` to get them in the corresponding categories.

+You can try out the habitrpg-status function which opens a new buffer with your habitrpg data (might be a bit buggy).

 Installation
 ------------
-Install `request.el`, which you can get through el-get or package.el.
+Install `request.el` and `deferred.el`, which you can get through el-get or package.el (M-x package-list-packages).

 Add to your .emacs: